 I won’t go into to any details about how the game is supposed to work, you can check out FFG’s official Keyforge page for that.

-They are going to sell a boxed set that will have 4 decks in it or individual decks.
-In the starter set 2 decks are basically learning decks, and will not be unique, every starter set will have these in it.
+They are going to sell a boxed set that will have 4 individual decks in it.
+In this starter set, 2 decks are basically learning decks, and will not be unique, every starter set will have these in it.
 The other 2 decks will be unique.
 There are also some tokens for tracking life or something like that included.
 Interestingly, on a podcast from a MN radio station the other night, a couple of FFG employees (Sorry, I forgot to pay attention to their official titles.) mentioned that people do not seem interested in this.
 That was exactly my own personal thought too.
 Why pay for tokens and 2 extra learning decks for $40 when I can pay $10 and just get a fully playable deck that I will be able to learn how to play with?

 The decks are going to be cheap, so I hope to buy a few and test this out when it’s released (Rumored to be November, but officially Fall 2018.).
 It’s also the brain child of Richard Garfield, who is a fairly well know designer, primarily for Magic: The Gathering, but also a couple of my personal favorites in RoboRally and Netrunner, so I would be interested with just his name attached.